simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

 see only their world's information.
 By default, leaders can see the worlds and users in their subscribed runs, but not the scenarios of other users.
 To accomplish this, the template `js/modules/Root.js` sets the simpl decorator's `loadAllScenarios` argument false to block access to scenarios of other users.

-These properties will be updated as the model service adds, removes or updates scopes.
-You will connect your components to the properties and they will update accordingly.

 ### Implementation